 Where does that leave the movie that brought that icon into mainstream consciousness, especially since plenty else that old isn’t still recognizable?
 Do things which scared and entertained audiences then still work now?
 I watched it to find out.

 The film is, in a word, uneven.
 The beginning, with its ruined castle complete with bats, possums and armadillos is great as is the shipwreck.
 I assume Dracula just really loves armadillos.
 However, the movie loses steam.
 Dracula does the same method of bed invasion twice of turning into a bat and flying in the window rather than something more creative, like maybe flying in through a pipe, hypnotizing people, or doing something with his off-screen wolf form.
-Also the ending is
+Also the ending is anticlimactic.

 “He’s less like a cursed man than some kind of malevolent, primitive, pre-programmed robot that doesn’t fully understand how it should interact with human beings.
 Quite creepy indeed.”